crileyarch/eks-demonstration/README.md

 *Broker Application*

+The broker application uses the React framework, Bootstrap for styling and the Axios package to integrate the Mortgage and Credit APIs into respective components on the HTML page.

 * React src
 * package.json
 * buildspec.yml (CodeBuild)
+* aws-export.js (AWS Amplify / Cognito requirement)
 * imagedefinitions.json
 * Dockerfile (container definition)
 * Helm 3 chart